 Watch the third two talks in the series Leadership: Doing it well.
 Surviving when it's bad, exploring "One worth following" - how to be a workplace leader worth following, and how to respond when your boss isn't.

 What difference should being a Christian make to how we approach the office kitchen?
 Here are three suggestions.

 There are good and bad reasons for changing jobs.
 When the time comes to say goodbye, how can we do it in a way that honours God?
 Here are four suggestions.

 For many people, one of their most lonely places in the world is sitting at a desk in a crowded office.
 What is the reason for such loneliness?
 And how might we solve it for ourselves, and for others?

 “I’ve never heard a sermon explaining to me what I should do as a Christian when I have to retrench staff”.
 How should a Christian employer handle this situation?
 Here are two suggestions.

-Watch the first two talks in the series Leadership: Doing it well.
-Surviving when it's bad, exploring "Service or Self-Interest" - how to pursue one and survive the other.
+Watch the second two talks in the series Leadership: Doing it well.
+Surviving when it's bad, exploring "Mean what you say" - how to avoid over-promising, and coping with a boss who does.